 ✓ VBA includes all the constructs of modern programming languages, including arrays and looping.
 In other words, if you're willing to spend a little time mastering the ropes, you can write code that does some incredible things.

 Believe it or not, the preceding list pretty much describes VBA in a nutshell.
 Now you just have to find out the details.
-That's the purpose of the rest of this book.
+That's why this book has more pages.

 An Excursion into Versions